getpelican/pelican-plugins/events/README.md

 To generate a sorted event list in its own dedicated page:
 - Copy the `events_list.html` template under the templates directory of your theme
 - Create a page for this list, for example in `content/pages/events_list.rst`
-- Write these metadatas in your page:
+- Include the following metadata in your content:
 ```reST
 Events list
 ###########